-Environment

-Social

-Governance

-Goals

-Results in

-Reduce environmental footprint Introduce more efficient, energy-saving technology Meet best global standards in this area Proactively address critical issues

-Cooperate with the communities where Metinvest operates to achieve sustainable improvements in social conditions Maintain a close dialogue with local stakeholders Achieve zero incidents

-Develop the corporate governance system to be among the most transparent international companies and serve the interests of all stakeholders as thoroughly as possible

-Around US\$455 mn was spent on environmental safety1 in 2020. up 18% v-o-v

-Progress on key projects to reduce environmental footprint:

-- reconstruction of the gas cleaning system at Ilvich Steel's sinter plant - expected up to 90% reduction in dust emissions and up to 46% reduction in SOx emissions - · reconstruction of the gas cleaning systems for basic oxygen furnaces nos.
-1 and 2 at Azovstal - expected 70% reduction in dust emissions - replacement of gas cleaning units of Lurgi 552-A roasting machine at Northern GOK - expected 40% reduction in dust emissions - · systematic extensive maintenance of coke oven chambers at all coke production facilities to keep dust and gaseous emissions at well below permitted levels

-Around 69.000 employees as at 31 December 2020 US\$105 mn was spent on health and safety in 2020, up 14% y-o-y LTIFR was 0.529 in 2020 - the lowest rate in Metinvest's history Metinvest rejected tax holidays offered by Ukrainian government and paid US\$612 mn of taxes globally in 2020, incl.
-CIT US\$15 mn was invested to support communities in 2020, of which around US\$6 mn was spent to help fight COVID-19 In response to the COVID-19 pandemic:

-- all administrative employees switched to remote working, enhanced health protocols introduced at all assets - the Group purchased 18,000 COVID-19 express tests for 44 medical institutions and financed the delivery of humanitarian supplies from China - Metinvest constructed 240 additional oxygen supply points at four healthcare facilities in Mariupol
+Environment Social Governance Goals Reduce environmental footprint Introduce more efficient, energy-saving technology Meet best global standards in this area Proactively address critical issues Cooperate with the communities where Metinvest operates to achieve sustainable improvements in social conditions Maintain a close dialogue with local stakeholders Achieve zero incidents Develop the corporate governance system to be among the most transparent international companies and serve the interests of all stakeholders as thoroughly as possible Results in 2020 Around US\$455 mn was spent on environmental safety 1 in 2020, up 18% y-o-y Progress on key projects to reduce environmental footprint: • reconstruction of the gas cleaning system at llyich Steel's sinter plant - expected up to 90% reduction in dust emissions and up to 46% reduction in SOx emissions • reconstruction of the gas cleaning systems for basic oxygen furnaces nos.
+1 and 2 at Azovstal - expected 70% reduction in dust emissions • replacement of gas cleaning units of Lurgi 552-A roasting machine at Northern GOK - expected 40% reduction in dust emissions • systematic extensive maintenance of coke oven chambers at all coke production facilities to keep dust and gaseous emissions at well below permitted levels Around 69,000 employees as at 31 December 2020 US\$105 mn was spent on health and safety in 2020, up 14% y-o-y LTIFR was 0.529 in 2020 - the lowest rate in Metinvest's history Metinvest rejected tax holidays offered by Ukrainian government and paid US\$612 mn of taxes globally in 2020, incl.
+CIT US\$15 mn was invested to support communities in 2020, of which around US\$6 mn was spent to help fight COVID-19 In response to the COVID-19 pandemic: • all administrative employees switched to remote working, enhanced health protocols introduced at all assets • the Group purchased 18,000 COVID-19 express tests for 44 medical institutions and financed the delivery of humanitarian supplies from China • Metinvest constructed 240 additional oxygen supply points at four healthcare facilities in Mariupol LTIFR2 and FFR3 0.859 0.790 0.529 0.099 0.053 0.044 <text><text><text><text><text></text></text></text></text></text>

-The Supervisory Board includes three independent members, who are deemed independent within the meaning of the Dutch Corporate Governance Code 2016

-Avetik Chalabyan joined the Supervisory Board and became a member of the Strategy and Investments Committee.
-Mr. Chalabyan held various positions at McKinsey & Company (2001-2020), including Senior Partner (2013-2020) leading the global Metallurgical practice

-Metinvest published the Sustainability Report 2019, which was prepared in accordance with the Global Reporting Initiative (GRI) and, for the first time ever, the guidelines of the Sustainability Accounting Standards Board (SASB) were considered

-SUSTAINALYTICS

-In June 2020, Sustainalytics assigned Metinvest an ESG Risk Ratings score of 32.0 on a scale between 0 (lowest risk) and 100 (highest risk).
-While the risk of experiencing material financial impacts driven by ESG factors was assessed as high due to the steel industry's significant exposure, Sustainalytics recognised the Group's management of material ESG issues as strong.
+■LTIFR ■FFR